Azure/azure-sdk/releases/2020-11/js.md

 - A `language` option for the content recognition method `beginRecognizeContent` that specifies the document's language (the service supports language auto-detection, so this option allows for forcing the service to use a particular language).
 - A `pages` option for the content recognition method `beginRecognizeContent` that specifies which pages in a multi-page document (a document with a content type of "application/pdf" or "image/tiff") should be analyzed, allowing for the analysis of only certain pages of a document.
 - Two new response fields:
-  - A `boundingBox` property on recognized `FormTable` objects that indicates the extent of the entire table on the page (previously, only individual elements had `boundingBox`es).
+  - A `boundingBox` property on recognized `FormTable` objects that indicates the extent of the entire table on the page (previously, only individual elements had `boundingBox`).
   - An `appearance` property of `FormLine` objects that contains information about the line's appearance in the document such as its style (e.g. "handwritten").

 In addition to the above form recognition features, there is also a new set of model training features, including: